Swartz, L. (2026). Social media in the scam age. Social Media + Society, 12. https://doi.org/10.1177/20563051261437922

 Findings

-- The global scam industry was estimated at roughly $1.03 trillion in 2024; most Americans report having encountered an online scam, and over a third have lost money or personal information.
+• The global scam industry was estimated at $1.03 trillion in 2024; most Americans have experienced an online scam, and over a third report losing money or personal information.

-- Scams disproportionately target the vulnerable: children on Roblox, teens facing sextortion, immigrants via naturalization-services fraud, poor people via benefits scams.
+• Scams disproportionately target vulnerable populations: children on Roblox, teens via sextortion, immigrants via naturalization-service scams, and poor people via government-assistance scams.

-- Each new communication technology has historically opened new scam vectors; AI tools and deepfakes now massively expand scam scale and efficiency.
+• New communication technologies historically generate new scam vectors; AI tools such as deepfakes are dramatically expanding scam scale and efficiency.

-- “Scammy” alternatives to failing institutions — MLMs, crypto, creator economies, hustle courses — are routed through and dependent on social media infrastructures.
+• Scammy alternatives to failing institutions—MLMs, crypto, creator platforms, hustle courses—are routed through and dependent on social media infrastructures.

-- Anti-fraud measures justify expansive behavioral data collection that is also used for profiling, targeting, algorithmic sorting, and AI training.
+• Anti-fraud measures legitimize behavioral data collection used for profiling, targeting, algorithmic sorting, and training AI models.

 Connections